 - socket: 0 core: 0

 Slurm can be configured to specialize the first, rather than the last cores by configuring SchedulerParameters=spec_cores_first.
 In that case, the first core selected will be the lowest numbered core on the lowest numbered socket.
 Subsequent cores selected will be the lowest numbered core on higher numbered sockets.
 If additional cores are required, they well come from the next lowest numbered cores on each socket.

 Note that core specialization reservation may impact the use of some job allocation request options, especially --cores-per-socket.

 There are two fundamentally different mechanisms for core specialization; one for Cray systems and a different model for other systems.

-For all other systems, configure SelectType=select/cons_res, CoreSpecPlugin=core_spec/none and TaskPlugin=task/cgroup.
-In addition, specialized resources should be configured in slurm.conf on the node specification line using the CoreSpecCount or CPUSpecList option to identify the CPUs to reserve.
+For all other systems, configure SelectType to cons_tres, configure CoreSpecPlugin to core_spec/none (the default), and enable the task/cgroup TaskPlugin.
+In addition, specialized resources should be configured in slurm.conf on the node specification line using the CoreSpecCount or CPUSpecList options to identify the CPUs to reserve.
 The MemSpecLimit option can be used to reserve memory.
 These resources will be reserved using Linux cgroups.
 Users wanting a different number of specialized cores should use the --core-spec option as described above.